rakesh-gopal/linux-configs/README.md

     most of the config is in vimrc.after file.
 Run 'install.sh' to install the config.

+**remote-vimrc**
+Vim config for the remote servers that I use.
+Light-weight and includes only my short-cuts and conque-term that allows running terminals in vim windows.

 **scripts**
 Some of the useful scripts, I've written, not including the ones available from else-where.